agrant16/path-algorithm-visualizer/README.md

 You can build walls to eliminate some nodes from the graph.
 To do so simply click on a node in the graph and it will change colors to black, signifying that it is now a wall.
 You can click your mouse, hold it and drag it in order to create larger walls.
-Clicking, or dragging your cursor over, existing walls will make turn those walls back to normal nodes.
+Clicking, or dragging your cursor over, existing walls will turn those walls back to normal nodes.
-Note that if you add walls after running the visualizer without first clearing the board these walls will be destroyed when you run the visualizer again.
+You can adjust walls during the animation, but note that because of the way the animation is done it will not have any effect on the current visualization.
+It will, however, affect subsequent visualizations.